evanwills/file-upload/README.md

    is in focus.
 6. When an image/file has focus in the carousel, extra controls are shown for that image/file:
-   * (If enabled) the image/file can be moved left or right relative to its neighbour.
+   * *(If enabled)* The image/file can be moved left or right relative to its neighbour.
    * The image/file can be replaced with a different image/file from the file system.
    * The image/file can be deleted. (removed from the upload list.)
-7. (unless `auto-exclude` is set) The user will be required to remove any files that are over-sized, a forbidden file type or in excess of the maximum number of files allowed.
+7. *(unless `auto-exclude` attribute is set)* The user will be required to remove any files that are over-sized, a forbidden file type or in excess of the maximum number of files allowed.
 Or if the maximum total upload size is exceeded.
-8. Once all bad files are removed the user can click the "Confirm and upload" button.
+8. Once all bad files are removed the user can click the __`Confirm and upload`__ button.
+9. * *(If `upload-confirm-text` attribute was set and not empty)* The user will then have a final prompt to confirm they are happy with their selection.
+      1. The user can then either click __`Cancel`__ to go back to the carousel interface<br />
+         OR
+      2. Click __`Send files`__ to get `FileUpload` to tell the client to do the upload work.
+   * *(If no confirmation is required)* `FileUpload` will tell the client to do the upload work.

 ---